 Along with formal education, job training and work experience are also essential to work in a forensic laboratory.
 The AAFS stressed that forensic scientists and criminalists, including fingerprint analysts, must stay current with the latest advances in technology through continuing education.

 Many employers prefer candidates who have achieved professional certification.
 Industry organizations, including the International Association for Identification (IAI), offer 5-year certifications in two categories (www.theiai.org).
 Employers encourage or require certification because it serves as a reliable standard for competency in the discipline.

 To become an IAI Tenprint Examiner, candidates must complete 80 hours of continuing education credits, 16 hours of training in delivering courtroom testimony and an equivalent combination of an associate's degree and two years of job experience.
 The exam is comprised of fingerprint comparisons, written and technical components, case presentations and oral board reviews.

 The IAI Certified Latent Print Examiner certification requires candidates to complete 80 hours of continuing education and latent print training, a bachelor's degree and two years of job experience.
 Examinees are tested on latent print comparison, inked impression patterns and a multiple-choice examination.
 Individuals may also be required to give an oral presentation.

-Forensic science technicians had an average annual salary of $57,340 in May 2013, the BLS reported.
+Forensic science technicians had an mean annual salary of $62,490 in May 2018, the BLS reported.
 It also noted forensic science technicians are most often employed by state and local governments and medical or diagnostic laboratories.

-The BLS predicted forensic science technicians could see a 6% increase in jobs between 2012 and 2022.
+The BLS predicted forensic science technicians could see an increase much faster than average in jobs between 2018 and 2028.
 It attributed growth to advances in technology and a growing awareness of forensic identification techniques.